Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Background

 Fitting a MMSB can be improved by developing a sampling procedure that creates subgraphs which more closely resemble the original graph.
 Although \citet{gopalan2013efficient} create subgraphs with many links, the resulting subgraph does not carry the same properties from the full network.
 They rely on the subgraph to get noisy, unbiased updates for the global parameters.
 Although their sampling strategy is superior to naively subsampling nodes, the global parameters recovered from the subgraph will not closely match those in the full graph.
 Instead, they rely on stochastic optimization to get closer with each iteration towards the truth.
 Thus, for a fixed node, their procedure necessitates the need to periodically sample subgraphs that contain links involving that fixed node to efficiently update its variational parameter.
-ARD can be used to obtain subgraphs that are more representative of the original network that eliminate the need to continuously subsample.